 Hospitals empanelled by TPAs across the country for cashless treatment.
-Where Treatment is taken in a Non-Network hospital, payment is made on reimbursement basis provided it fulfils the condition of a Hospital.
+Where Treatment is taken in a Non-Network hospital, payment is made on a reimbursement basis provided it fulfils the condition of a Hospital.

 Definition of Hospital / Clinic

-An establishment which has
+An establishment that has

 - Qualified Nursing staff round the clock